danmillr/mapping-hnyc/immigrant_new_york_spring18/README.md

 ## GIS and Historical Mapping Resources for W2415: Immigrant New York

+Final Assignment, Option 3: Develop a map (or set of maps) and accompanying research paper where you explore themes from the course in relation to the spaces of historical New York City in which they occurred.
+Draw on historic maps, primary materials, available historic census data, and other sources to construct an argument, or narrate a series of events, spatially.

+This might involve: tracking the locations mentioned in course readings and related primary sources and then overlaying these on historical maps from the period.
+It could also involve using historic census data from the National Historic GIS project (https://www.nhgis.org), or historic census micro data from the IPUMS project (https://usa.ipums.org/usa/complete_count.shtml) to investigate a course thematic in relation to a particular neighborhood or set of neighborhoods.
+Your project might investigate questions such as: how did successive immigrant waves co inhabit New York neighborhoods?
+What is the geography of key landmarks cited in primary texts?

+Your task with this assignment is to investigate what new insights might be gleaned by considering space as an active agent in shaping historical trajectories.

+You might craft a project where you annotate historic maps through a digital or physical collage, or, if you are interested in using a greater number of data sources, a project that requires the use of open source geographic information systems (GIS) software, QGIS (https://www.qgis.org).

 ### Online Tutorials for QGIS:
 * [Center for Spatial Research GIS and Data Vizualization Tutorials](http://c4sr.columbia.edu/tutorials)
 * [Programming Historian](https://programminghistorian.org/lessons/?topic=mapping)